kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - Challenge Run

 ## Exploration
-- 2-4 Science ships in the beginning
+- about 4-5 Science ships in the beginning
 - Research only anomalies at most 1 level above the scientist
 - If you need to expand quick, Leave anomalies in the beginning and focus on finding your neighbors
 - Capture chokepoint systems